PoshCode/Pansies/Docs/Get-Complement.md

 Accept wildcard characters: False
 ```

-### -ConsoleColor
+### -ForceContrast

-Assume there are only 16 colors.
-Return either black or white to get a readable contrast color.
+Force the luminance to have "enough" contrast

 ```yaml
 Type: SwitchParameter